Code-Institute-Submissions/chart-covid19/README.md

 - Color of lines use d3.schemeAccent for the sorted ordinal representation of counties
 - Dynamic update of chart and information is automatic when new data is released
 - Application components are structured using javascript modules and functions to maximize ease deployment and code maintenance

+#### Interaction Design

+- Clear 3 step process on how to interact with the chart to select a date to dynamically set the map to render data for the selected date
+- Publish concise instructions on how to use the chart and map
+- The date selected is captured and displayed in the title of the map

+#### Consistent, Predictable

+- Data source information is provided as external links in the footer of the map
+- Hover renders tooltips for date selector line and county on the map
+- Zoom and panning uses intuitive mouse drag and scroll for large devices and gestures on small devices

+#### Visible

+- Tooltip rendering is not obstructed and styled to be visible

+#### Learnable

+- Clear sections on a single page accessible by scrolling and avoid navigating to different pages
+- Provide minimal instructions to minimize cognitive load

+#### Feedback

+- Dynamic capture of the date selected by the user and displayed clearly at top of map as feedback to confirm the date selection

 #### Functional Requirements excluded due to limitations of limited current knowledge, skills and time available